uchicago-cs/cmsc23310/_sources/syllabus.rst.txt

 This course is divided into three components:

-* **Reading and Discussion of Primary Sources**: Several papers will be assigned each week, to be discussed on both Monday and Wednesday.
+* **Reading and Discussion of Primary Sources**: Several papers will be assigned each week, to be discussed on both Tuesday and Thursday.
 * **Programming Assignments**: Three short programming assignments will be given throughout the quarter.
 * **Project and Paper**: Students will have to implement a distributed system drawing upon the seminal work covered in the class discussions.
 Based on their projects, students will have to write a final paper evaluating the features and performance of their project.